Attack on Mers-el-Kébir: British–Vichy hostilities

 Following the 3 July operation, Darlan ordered the French fleet to attack Royal Navy ships wherever possible; Pétain and his foreign minister Paul Baudouin over-ruled the order the next day.
-Military retaliation was conducted by ineffective air raids on Gibraltar but Baudouin noted that "the attack on our fleet is one thing, war is another".
+Military retaliation was conducted by ineffective air raids on Gibraltar but Baudouin noted, "the attack on our fleet is one thing, war is another".
 As sceptics had warned, there were also complications with the French empire; when French colonial forces defeated de Gaulle's Free French Forces at the Battle of Dakar in September 1940, Germany responded by permitting Vichy France to maintain its remaining ships armed, rather than demobilised.
-On 24 September Gibraltar was bombed by sixty Vichy French aircraft which dropped 45 LT of bombs and that night, 81 bombers dropped 60 LT of bombs.
+On 24 September Gibraltar was bombed by sixty Vichy French aircraft which dropped 45 LT of bombs and that night, another 81 bombers dropped 60 LT of bombs.
 The French 2nd Destroyer Division comprising Fougueux, Frondeur, Épée and Fleuret had sailed from Casablanca on 24 September and in the early hours of 25 September encountered the destroyer Hotspur patrolling off Gibraltar. Épée opened fire but its 13 cm guns broke down after firing fourteen shells, Fleuret did not open fire because it could not get on target and the other French destroyers fired six shots between them.
 Hotspur returned fire but this was not reported by the French ships.